bedapub/bksnake/README.md

 ### Reference genome ([top](#top)) <a name="reference"></a>

+Below is the description for using reference genomes and annotatoins for bksnake version with tag v0.0.8 and earlier.
+For newer versions, the structure of reference files has changed: the subfolder `gtf` has been removed, `refseq` and `ensembl` folders were renamed to `refseq_<version>` and `ensembl_<version>`.
+GTF and other files were also renamed.

 #### Human hg38 <a name="reference_hg38"></a>

 Download prepared reference genome annotation files from [Zenodo](https://zenodo.org/record/8017214) into a genome "root" directory and "untar" the downloaded files there.